hm-lang/core/proposals/README.md

 print(doSomething(ConstArray: Vector3))     # prints [3.1, 2.4]
 ```

-There may be optimizations if the fixed-array size is known at compile-time,
+There may be optimizations if the fixed-array count is known at compile-time,
 i.e., being defined on the stack rather than the heap.
 But when the fixed
-size is unknown at compile time, the fixed-size array will be defined on the heap:
+count is unknown at compile time, the fixed-count array will be defined on the heap:

 ```
 # note you can use an input argument to define the return type's
-# fixed-array size, which is something like a generic:
+# fixed-array count, which is something like a generic:
 range(Int): int_Int
     assert Int >= 0
-        "can't have a fixed negative-size array"
+        "can't have a fixed negative-count array"
     Result; int_Int
     for I: int < Int
         Result_I = I